Salt Lake City Office

 When it comes to choosing between a bath and a shower, this is mostly just an issue of personal preference.
 Some people like to sit down and relax, while others prefer to stand in the shower with a massaging stream of water.

 Did you know, though, that which you choose can have a big impact on your water usage?
-At Whipple Plumbing, our plumbers have helped numerous clients reduce their water usage through a number of methods – here’s how shower and bath usage can play a role.
+At Whipple Service Champions, our plumbers have helped numerous clients reduce their water usage through a number of methods – here’s how shower and bath usage can play a role.

 Before we get into the specific numbers here, just remember that all scenarios are different.
 Some tubs might hold more water than others, and not all showers are the same length – a two-minute quickie won’t use the same amount of water as a long 10-minute shower.
 In addition, different showers have different heads that dispense at different speeds.